Real New Testament Giving (Audio Version)

 "Now this I say, he who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully."
 (2 Corinthians 9:6)

 No farmer would sow seed without expecting a harvest in return for his diligence.
 Were he to sow little, he would reap in proportion to what he sowed.
-There is incentive for sowing/giving liberally in that we can expect to reap bountifully.
-It should however, be our love for God that motivates our giving, our love for those around us that are in need, since we love them as we love ourselves.
-Since we have no difficulty using money to meet our needs, in exactly the same way we should be motivated to provide for the needs of those around us.
+There is an incentive for sowing/giving liberally in that we can expect to reap bountifully.
+It should, however, be our love for God that motivates our giving, our love for those around us who are in need, since we love them as we love ourselves.
+Since we have no difficulty using money to meet our needs, in the same way, we should be motivated to provide for the needs of those around us.

 He loves a cheerful giver, so if you have difficulty with giving, determine within yourself what you can give cheerfully and then give that, expecting to see a return which will likely motivate you to give more and more cheerfully.
 By kingdom standards even giving little amounts to much when it is given with right motives (Mark 12:42-44).

-If the improper application of the OT tithing model met the meets of a congregation, then the NT model will be even more capable.
+If the improper application of the OT tithing model meets a congregation's needs, then the NT model will be even more capable.

 And God is able to make all grace abound to you, so that always having all sufficiency in everything, you may have an abundance for every good deed . . .
 Now He who supplies seed to the sower and bread for food will supply and multiply your seed for sowing and increase the harvest of your righteousness; you will be enriched in everything for all liberality, which through us is producing thanksgiving to God.
 (2 Corinthians 9:8, 10, 11) (emphasis in bold are mine)